-“Dimming The Sun” Could Be A Viable Way To Reduce Climate Change Says New Research
+‘Dimming The Sun’ Could Be A Viable Way To Reduce Climate Change, Says New Research

 “From the point of view of climate economics, solar radiation management is still a much worse solution than greenhouse gas emissions: more costly and much more risky over the long run,” said Philippe Thalmann of the École, an expert in climate change economics at the Polytechnique Fédérale de Lausanne.

 As CNN notes, stratospheric aerosol injection won’t reduce the amount of fossil fuel emissions in the atmosphere.
-If that’s not addressed SAI will just be a “band-aid” on a gaping wound that future generations will still have to take care of says David Archer of the Department of Geophysical Science at the University of Chicago.
+If that’s not addressed, SAI will just be a “band-aid” on a gaping wound that future generations will still have to take care of, says David Archer of the Department of Geophysical Science at the University of Chicago.

 “If a future generation failed to pay their climate bill they would get all of our warming all at once,” he said.